• Menu

 Corso Umberto

 Corso Umberto is Taormina’s undeniably pretty main street, lined with shops, cafes, and boutiques.
 It’s a lovely spot for an evening stroll, but it does get busy, which inevitably takes a little away from its charm.
-Full of souvenir shops and stylish stores, most of Corso Umberto is catered specifically to tourists and high-end shoppers.
-I have little interest in handbags and designer names, but the ambience was pleasant.
+Full of souvenir shops and fashion stores, most of Corso Umberto is catered specifically to tourists and high-end shoppers.
+I personally have little interest in handbags and designer names, but the ambience was nonetheless pleasant.
 Perfect for an after-dinner stroll, many of the town’s hotels and restaurants are located here.

 Piazza IX Aprile